-Students considering a petition, or who are having problems that are interfering significantly with academic work are advised to seek assistance from the EXS Graduate Office.
+Students considering a petition, or who are having problems that are interfering significantly with academic work are advised to seek assistance from the KPE Office of the Registrar and Student Services.

 Petitions and other special requests must be accompanied with supporting documentation, e.g. a petitions form along with a Verification of Student Illness or Injury form (if applicable).
 Students have 24 hours from the date of the missed assessment to submit their written request for a petition.
-You should seek assistance from the Graduate Programs Office as soon as you can to discuss your situation and begin the process of filing your petition.
-If you are unwell or unable to come to the Office, please contact the Graduate Program Office at exs.kpe@utoronto.ca with your information.
+You should seek assistance from the KPE Office of the Registrar and Student Services as soon as you can to discuss your situation and begin the process of filing your petition.
+If you are unwell or unable to come to the Office, please contact grad.kpe@utoronto.ca with your information.
 The paperwork may follow.
-Students have one week from the missed assessment to submit all the required paperwork to the Graduate Office.
+Students have one week from the missed assessment to submit all the required paperwork to the KPE Office of the Registrar and Student Services and all petitions must be submitted to the KPE Office of the Registrar and Student Services for review by the Graduate Committee.